intel/ai-reference-models/README.md

 Containers for running the workloads can be found at the [Intel® Developer Catalog](https://www.intel.com/content/www/us/en/developer/tools/software-catalog/containers.html).

+[Intel® AI Reference Models in a Jupyter Notebook](/notebooks/README.md) is also available for the [listed workloads](/notebooks/README.md#supported-models)

 ## Purpose of Intel® AI Reference Models

 Intel optimizes popular deep learning frameworks such as TensorFlow* and PyTorch* by contributing to the upstream projects.
 Additional optimizations are built into plugins/extensions such as the [Intel Extension for Pytorch*](https://github.com/intel/intel-extension-for-pytorch) and the [Intel Extension for TensorFlow*](https://github.com/intel/intel-extension-for-tensorflow).
 Popular neural network models running against common datasets are the target workloads that drive these optimizations.